ieee-uottawa/ieee-office-backend/README.md

 ./attendance
 ```

 The server listens on `:8080` by default.
+Set the environmental variables as needed (see Configuration below).

 ## Configuration